Maxim Osipov (ice hockey, born 1993)

 Maxim Ilyich Osipov (born August 31, 1993) is a Russian professional ice hockey defenceman.
-He is currently playing with Lokomotiv Yaroslavl of the Kontinental Hockey League (KHL).
+He is currently playing with Avtomobilist Yekaterinburg of the Kontinental Hockey League (KHL).

 Playing career

 Osipov made his Kontinental Hockey League debut playing with Torpedo Nizhny Novgorod during the 2014–15 KHL season.

+After five seasons with Lokomotiv Yaroslavl, Osipov left as a free agent following the 2022–23 season and was signed to a two-year contract with Avtomobilist Yekaterinburg on 9 June 2023.